-Between the ages of one and two years of age, the fillies began to ovulate and started advertising their estrus through adopting the unique position.
-Many stallions were gathered around an equidistant herd, which included an estrus female and fought for her with the herd stallion, and with each other.
+Between the ages of one and two years of age, the fillies began to ovulate and started advertising their estrus by adopting the unique position.
+Many stallions were gathered around an equidistant herd, which included an estrus female, and fought for her with the herd stallion, and with each other.

 Quaggas lived in large herds alongside their families for many years.
 When members of the herd got separated The family stallion was able to locate the stray using a unique message that was followed by the remainder of the herd.

 If any of the members became unwell or injured the entire herd would protect it by adjusting its pace to accommodate the slowest member.
-They had home ranges as small as 11 mi square (30 km square) in the most favorable environment, however they could expand their range to 232 miles (600 km sq) in migratory groups.
+They had home ranges as small as 11 mi square (30 km square) in the most favorable environment, however, they could expand their range to 232 miles (600 km square) in migratory groups.

 Quaggas were a somewhat diurnal animal.
 They preferred to stay in the short grasses, where they were protected from ambush at night.
 Though they each grazed for about an hour in the evening and moved about tiny.

 The herd slept but at the very least, one member of the herd was alert and awake while they were asleep.
 At daybreak in mild weather, the herds began walking to pastures that had longer grass and covered more than 10 mi (17 kilometers) before retiring for another night.

 Herds’ mass movements were observed between sleeping and pasture grounds, stopping for water around midday.
 (Hannover Zoo Animals 1991)

 Like all species of zebras, there was an everyday ritual of hygiene.
 To rid themselves of parasites, the animals would sit together, nibbling on each other’s necks, backs, manes, and legs.
 The same service was provided by the oxbird which could be often seen riding on animals’ backs.
 (Hannover Zoo Animals, 1991)